PrashantSaikia/Wordcloud-in-Plotly/README.md

 # Wordcloud-in-Plotly

-This is a function to natively plot a word-cloud in Plotly.
+This is a function to natively plot a basic word-cloud in Plotly.
+It provides a "skeleton" word-cloud; you can modify the function to add custom features as needed.

 It uses the wordcloud generator by [amueller](https://github.com/amueller/word_cloud) in the backend.